Git Worktrees

 Add .env to .worktreeinclude in your repo root:

-.env.venv/node_modules/EdgeCrab copies (not symlinks) these files into new worktrees so secrets are available.
+.env.venv/node_modules/EdgeCrab copies regular files into new worktrees so secrets are available.
+Safe directory includes may be symlinked on Unix to avoid expensive duplication.

 Q: Can I run multiple agents in parallel worktrees at the same time?